BrownCSCI1430/glossary/COURSE_CONTENT.md

 Loosely, invariance = "does not change with", and covariance = "changes with".\
 Ideally, we'd like features to be _invariant_ to **photometric** transformations and _covariant_ to **geometric** ones.\
 \
 Harris corner locations are covariant wrt translation and rotation, **but not scaling(!)**.
-They are also only partially invariant to affine intensity changes.
+They are also only partially invariant to affine intensity changes, due to the effects of thresholding.

 ## 5.2 Local Image Features